 Learn more about how we are protecting your information.

-Community ratings Our community-based feedback and ratings system helps borrowers quickly identify high-quality lenders and mortgage professionals that participate in the Zillow Mortgage Marketplace.
-Borrowers are strongly encouraged to rate lenders so that the entire Zillow Mortgage Marketplace community can benefit.
+Community ratings Our community-based feedback and ratings system helps borrowers quickly identify high-quality lenders and mortgage professionals that participate in the Zillow Mortgages.
+Borrowers are strongly encouraged to rate lenders so that the entire Zillow Mortgages community can benefit.
 Ratings are based on quality of information and service provided.
 A ratings scale of 1 to 5 indicates how likely a borrower is to recommend a lender with 5 "very likely" and 1 "very unlikely."
 A lender's overall rating is then calculated by taking the average of all scores.

 Research the lender Research everything you can about lenders that interest you.
 Before making contact, read Zillow's consumer reviews and ratings about the lenders.
 Also, read the information they've written about themselves on their Zillow profiles.
 Search the lender's name on the Internet or through the Better Business Bureau to detect any compromising articles or complaints.
 Look up their name and business in the phone book.